Breads

 Beat the margarine and sugar together, and then add one egg and mix.
 Sift the flours, salt and soda into the bowl; add the other egg and the bananas beat well together.
 Stir in the raisins.

-Pour into a lined or greased and sugared 900g (2lb) loaf tin and bake for 50 minutes to one hour or until a toothpick comes out clean when inserted in a preheated oven at 140ºC Fan, 165ºC, 325ºF, Gas Mark 3
+Pour into a lined or greased and sugared 900g (2lb) loaf tin and bake for 50 minutes to one hour or until a toothpick comes out clean when inserted in a preheated oven at 140ºC Fan, 165ºC, 325ºF, moderately slow oven, Gas Mark 3